 concerning overall corporate legal affairs including those of

-continue to draw that insight and have him supervise
+expects to continue to draw from that insight and experience

 meetings

-communication and experience in both Japan and the U.S. as
+consultant in both Japan and the U.S. as a management

-a management consultant.
-We expect to continue to draw that
+consultant.
+The Company expects to continue to draw from

-insight and experience and have her supervise management
+that insight and experience and have her supervise

 meetings